ionic-team/stencil-site/versioned_docs/version-v4.1/core/compiler-api.md

 # Stencil Core Compiler API

 The compiler API can be found at `@stencil/core/compiler/stencil.js`.
-This module can work within a NodeJS environment, web worker, and browser window.
-The `stencil.min.js` file is also provided and recommended when used within a browser.
+This module can work in a NodeJS environment.

 ```tsx
 // NodeJS (commonjs)